emilyjryan/project-one-language-quiz/README.md

 ## Stretch Goals:
-- Three language options appear with each new phrase for the user to guess from, one is correct and the other two are randomly generated.
+- Add more levels/phrases, perhaps up to 10 or 20.
-- Add more phrases and incorporate a timer to see how many points a player can get within a specific timeframe
+- Incorporate a timer to see how many points a player can get within a specific timeframe
-- Keep track of high scores so player can play against his best score
-- Each phrases will be floating down slowly in the canvas and player must type in language before they reach the bottom edge, or else it counts as a loss.
-- Difficulty levels depending on the phrases, with easy, medium, and hard
 - Include a @media query for mobile devices and smaller screens
 - Add audio clips of each phrase
+- Keep track of high scores so player can play against his best score
+- Add an option to select difficulty level depending on the phrases given, with easy, medium, and hard

 ## Potential roadblocks:
 - Difficulty linking the language phrase with the correct button